Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES

 When compared with literature values, we find that our $\mout$ and $\dotmout$ values are consistent with \cite{barger16}'s estimates for the LMC based on their \CIV\ measurements (see their Table 4).
 Note that our estimates should be treated as strictly conservative values, given that the \CIV\ outflows are mostly saturated in the LMC and we assume the maximum ionization fraction.

+Our mass loading factor of $\eta\gtrsim0.15$ is a factor of $\sim10$ lower than those measured by \cite{chisholm17} for galaxies at similar masses as the LMC, which have $\eta\sim0.9-2$; the discrepancy here is likely due to the more active star-forming nature of \citeauthor{chisholm17}'s galaxies with SFR$\sim3.6-26~\msunyr$, which may drive more powerful and efficient outflows.
+When considering galaxies with similar $\sigsfr$, we find that our $\eta$ value is within what is predicted by \cite{kim20}'s outflow simulations over $\sigsfr\sim10^{-3}-10^{-1}~\msunyrkpc$, but about $\sim1-1.5$ dex lower than their median values (see their Figure 8).

 Lastly, considering the time duration of $t_{\rm out}\sim30$ Myr and a mean bulk outflow velocity of $\sim30~\kms$ in \CIV, we can infer that the bulk mass of the LMC outflows is at a height of $z_{\rm out}\sim0.9$ kpc.
+When compared to the LMC's disk scale height ($\sim0.97$ kpc from Cepheid stars, \citealt{ripepi22}), we find that the bulk outflow mass has not made it out of the LMC's disk.
 This is consistent with our observation in Figure \ref{fig:vhel_xymap} that the outflowing gas is still under the gravitational influence of the LMC's disk and thus shows kinematic signs of co-rotation with the disk.